-Microsoft NLB clustering in unicast mode
+NLB clustering in unicast mode

 When the cluster is running in NLB unicast mode, all servers in the cluster share a common virtual MAC address, which is 02-bf-x-x-x-x (where x-x-x-x is the cluster IP address).
 All traffic destined to this MAC address is sent to all the servers in the cluster.
 The virtual MAC address is specified in the Sender MAC Address field of the Address Resolution Protocol (ARP) reply from the cluster to the Virtual Services Platform 9000.
-ARP responses from the Virtual Services

-Platform 9000 are sent to the virtual MAC address (rather than to the hardware MAC address).
+ARP responses from the Virtual Services Platform 9000 are sent to the virtual MAC address (rather than to the hardware MAC address).

 You can configure Virtual Services Platform 9000 for NLB unicast mode support.
 After you enable the NLB unicast option, the Virtual Services Platform 9000 floods traffic destined to the cluster IP address to all ports on the VLAN.
+Unicast mode supports connectivity to a secondary virtual IP address.
+For information about software scaling capabilities in unicast mode, see Release Notes for Avaya Virtual Services Platform 9000, NN46250-401.

-Microsoft NLB clustering in multicast mode
+NLB clustering in multicast mode